Temilola-Oguntamu/Quiz-App/README.md

-# WTF-Quiz-App
+# Quiz-App

-This is a simple quiz application made with vanilla JavaScript for the WTF December Project Submission.
+This is a simple quiz application made with vanilla JavaScript, HTML AND CSS for the WTF December Project.

 # Features:
 •10 multi-choice questions scored at 1 point each.